 Pushed to the Edge of Survival

 Friday, May 18, 2012, 4:31 p.m.
-The Harrington family had been packing for their Alaskan cruise all evening in Miramar, Florida.
-The mother, Emelia, was 47 years old, half African and half Spanish.
-She stood 5’7” tall, trim, with deep brown eyes and wavy dark-brown hair with a friendly smile.
-Emelia always dressed well and often got compliments on her appearance.
-The previous week, she had gone shopping with her daughter, Kim for shoes.
-For the last hour, Kim frantically searched for her prized purchase.
+The Harrington family of Miramar, Florida, had been packing for their Alaskan cruise all afternoon.
+The mother, Emelia, was 47 years old, half Tanzanian and half Spanish.
+She stood five-feet-seven and was trim, with deep brown eyes and wavy dark brown hair and a friendly smile.
+Emelia dressed well and often got compliments on her appearance.
+The previous week, she had gone shopping with her 17-year-old daughter, Kim, for shoes.
+For the last hour, Kim had frantically searched for her prized purchase.
 She spoke to herself in an intentionally high-pitched voice while frantically searching.
 “I totally can’t find them.
 Can this day possibly get any worse?
-My life will end at this very second if I cannot find them!
+My life will end this very second if I cannot find them!
 Is anybody listening?”

 Kim’s younger brother, Jacob, popped his head into her room.
-He stood 5’ 11”, with black, wavy hair.
+He stood five-feet-eleven, with wavy black hair.
 Jacob was 15 years old, smart, athletic, and had a great outlook on life.
 He said in a playful voice, “What’s with you?
-You have more drama in your life than 200 television channels.
+You have more drama in your life than two hundred television channels.
 Calm your fashion ass down.
 And!
 How many times have I told you to stop talking like a Valley Girl?
 Nobody talks like that anymore.
 It’s really annoying!”

-“Alright, alright.
+“All right, all right.
 I will totally wait out the six weeks.
-I’m not trying to be mean or nothing.
+I’m not trying to be mean or anything.
 Do you need my help?”

 “No, I’m just venting.
 Packing is a major stress.
 I bet Natalie Portman doesn’t have to worry about this kind of thing.
-Did you know she married Benjamin Millepied?”
+Did you know she is about to marry Benjamin Millepied?”

 Jacob took a deep breath to calm himself and said, “You know that I don’t know about that Hollywood stuff.
 Remember, we agreed our common conversation ground is basketball.
 Do you need my help or not?”